 Cool, creamy, and refreshing lemon blueberry tart comes together with 10 ingredients.
 The simple lemon filling sits in a flaky shortbread crust and is swirled with homemade blueberry sauce.
 After the first bite of this sweet, tangy, and buttery tart, it’s impossible to put your fork down.
 Enjoy this beautiful dessert for Mother’s Day, Father’s Day, spring or summer celebrations, and more.

 I knew a tart or pie version of our beloved lemon blueberry cake would be a hit in my household AND with many of you reading this.
 I’m always dreaming up ways to use this unbeatable flavor combination such as lemon blueberry muffins or lemon blueberry cupcakes.
 A beautiful tart with tons of fresh flavor was definitely my imagination’s top choice.
 I cannot wait for you to try this one.

 Lemon Blueberry Tart Details

 - Texture: I went back and forth about which type of crust to use for this lemon tart, but shortbread seemed most fitting.
 It’s pleasantly crumbly with a flaky texture that melts in your mouth.
-The crust contrasts perfectly with the creamy and lush filling on top, making this one of our favorite spring dessert recipes.
+The crust contrasts perfectly with the creamy and lush filling on top, making this one of our favorite spring dessert recipes and Easter brunch recipes.

 - Flavor: If I were to describe the taste of pure sunshine, it would definitely be this lemon blueberry tart.
 The lemon flavor is delightfully fresh and bright, and there’s just enough tang to complement all the sweetness.
 You really only need a small slice since there’s such a strong punch of flavor, but honestly I’ve never witnessed anyone stopping at 1 serving.
 (HA!)